steverichey/im361/syllabus.md

 ## Accommodation

+The [Office of Student Access Services (SAS)](https://www.bradley.edu/offices/student/sas/) helps students with documented disabilities by facilitating accommodations that remove barrier to academic success.
+Students seeking such accommodations must register with SAS, which is located in 100 Heitz Hall.
+The phone number is (309) 677-3654.
+For additional related resources, go [here](https:// www.bradley.edu/offices/student/sas/studentresources/).

-In accordance with University procedures, any student who feels they may need an accommodation based on the impact of a disability should contact me privately to discuss your specific needs.
-Students requesting accommodations must register with [Student Access Services](https://www.bradley.edu/offices/student/sas/) located at 100 Heitz Hall and provide appropriate documentation to verify eligibility.
+In accordance with University procedures, if you have a documented disability and require accommodations to obtain equal access in this course, please contact me privately to discuss your specific needs.
+You must be registered with Student Access Services located at 100 Heitz Hall.
 You can reach the SAS at [(309) 677-3654](tel:+13096773654) or find more information at the Student Access Services website.

 ## Academic Honesty

-Academic dishonesty is a serious offense and will not be tolerated within this class and within the Department of Interactive Media.
-Any student found plagiarizing will receive a grade of “0” for the assignment and will be subject to disciplinary action under Bradley regulations.
-Plagiarizing on the final exam/project will render you an F for the course.

-Please note it is your responsibility as a student to understand what collaboration is, what the limits are, and to contact me if you are ever in doubt.
-Independent work is critical to the learning process.
-Please review your Student Handbook for more information.
+### Academic Integrity

+Plagiarism is a serious offense and all instances of it will be dealt with according to Bradley University’s policies and procedures.
+Students who submit plagiarized work, in whole or part, will receive a failing grade for that assignment and students who plagiarize also risk failing the course.
+Plagiarism is generally defined as using the ideas of another as your own.
+Plagiarism is not avoided by simply changing a few words or by paraphrasing the work of others.
+Click [here](http://www.lib.usm.edu/legacy/ plag/paraphrasing.php) to learn about the differences between paraphrasing and summarizing.
+All borrowed material -— not just quotes -— must be attributed through proper and clear citation of sources, (i.e., in Footnotes or Endnotes).
+When in doubt, reference it and ask your instructor!
+Click [here]( https://www.bradley.edu/campuslife/studenthandbook/policies/policies/cheating/) for an overview of Bradley University’s academic misconduct policies related to “Cheating and Plagiarism”.

+### Important Information

+Click [here](https://www.bradley.edu/campuslife/studenthandbook/) for the Student Handbook, which provides information on the Academic Calendar, Conduct and University Policies, Services for Students, and University Observed Holidays.

+### Standards of Conduct

+Bradley University is dedicated to a safe, supportive and non-discriminatory learning environment.
+It is the responsibility of all students to familiarize themselves with Bradley University policies regarding [Standards of Conduct](https://bradley.edu/campuslife/studenthandbook/policies/conduct/) and other University Policies.
+Click [here](https://www.bradley.edu/campuslife/studenthandbook/policies/) for direct access to Bradley University’s Standards of Conduct & University’s Policies (in the Student Handbook).

+### In-Class Discussion Guidelines

+We will have many discussions in this class.
+It is imperative that everyone be actively engaged in making our discussion space a safe one where all students feel comfortable sharing their thoughts.
+One of the best ways to do this is to remember that this is a scholarly discussion.
+All of our comments should be focused on the issues we are studying in class and we should rely on evidence from our course materials to support our arguments.
+All of us bring different backgrounds and experiences to the discussion.
+When we are exposed to a new perspective or idea, it enriches our learning.
+We will be respectful of others and strive to make our discussions inclusive of all voices.

 ## Late Work